-As you may know, some unions in West Virginia have challenged West Virginia’s Right to Work (“RTW”) law in state court.
-The unions asked the trial court for a preliminary injunction, that is, a court order prohibiting the State of West Virginia from enforcing or implementing its RTW law.
-The trial court granted this request in writing on February 23, 2017.
-Since then, the status and applicability of West Virginia’s RTW law has been unclear.
-However, on September 15, 2017, the West Virginia Supreme Court dissolved the trial court’s preliminary injunction, thereby eliminating the prohibition on enforcement of West Virginia’s RTW law.
-This restored clarity to the current law— West Virginia’s RTW law became fully effective when the Supreme Court’s decision took effect on October 15, 2017.
+UPDATE: As you may know, some unions in West Virginia have challenged West Virginia’s Right to Work (“RTW”) law in state court.
+On September 15, 2017, the West Virginia Supreme Court dissolved a trial court’s preliminary injunction prohibiting enforcement of West Virginia’s RTW law.
+Consequently, West Virginia’s RTW law became fully effective when the Supreme Court’s decision took effect on October 15, 2017.
 However, on February 27, 2019, the same trial court issued a final judgment declaring the law unconstitutional on grounds that had already been found by the Supreme Court as not likely to succeed.

 Please read the following information about your rights under this important law.

 1. West Virginia’s RTW law allows you to stop being a member of a union and stop paying any dues, fees, or other financial support to an unwanted union.
 It’s your choice, not the union’s or your employer’s, whether to join or financially support a union.

 2. The West Virginia RTW law applies to collective bargaining contracts entered into, modified, renewed or extended after July 1, 2016.
 If you are subject to a contract in effect on or before June 30, 2016, you can be compelled to either pay union dues as a union member or fees as a nonmember until that contract expires, is modified, is renewed or is extended.
 Even if you are subject to a contract in effect on or before June 30, 2016, nonmembers have the right to object to paying a portion of those fees and pay reduced fees until the RTW law is effective for you.

 Q: What does the new West Virginia Right to Work law do?